WebberZone/knowledgebase/readme.txt

 = 1.2.0 =

 * Features:
+	* Settings page: Customize the slugs, disable styles, etc. Change in base slug from `kb-articles` to `knowledgebase`.
+If you're upgrading this plugin, and have previously used `knowledgebase` as the slug for the page you created, then either change the slug for the knowledgebase in the Settings page or delete the page you created.
 	* Shortcode to display the KB search form - Use `[kbsearch]` for this purpose
-	* Settings page: Customize the slugs, disable styles, etc.

 * Enhancements:
 	* Merged archive stylesheet with the main stylesheet